Pattern Formation in Quantum Hierarchical Cellular Neural Networks: Numerical simulations

 and the initial datum

 Notice that for $t\geq 1225$, $Z(x,t)=0.1$.
 This allows us to test the network's habituation.
-The Figures \ref{Figure7}-(A) and (B) show that the network's responses to each pulse, and indicate habituation to the constant input $Z(x,t)=0.1$, for $t\geq 1225$.
-The Figure \ref{figure7A} shows the pulse used in the simulation.
+Figures \ref{Figure7}-(A) and (B) show the network's responses to each pulse, and indicate habituation to the constant input $Z(x,t)=0.1$, for $t\geq 1225$.
+Figure \ref{figure7A} shows the pulse used in the simulation.